One of the questions I am frequently asked is, “How can I make soap without lye?”

 • Does not cause fragrances to morph

-One major disadvantage to making soap with a pre-made soap base though is that not all the ingredients and chemicals contained in the base may be known.
+One major disadvantage to making soap with a pre-made soap base is that not all the ingredients and chemicals in the base may be known.
 It is best to purchase your base from a reputable supplier that is transparent about what their soap bases contain.

 Nurture Soap and Bramble Berry also have similar kits available.